georgeberry/your-code-tweets/README.md

 > Hey @chrisjcameron, your function call failure failed with exception unsupported
 > operand type(s) for /: 'str' and 'int'.
 Get it together!

-Pretty nifty: you get the error right in the tweet. `decorative-tweets` automatically trims the message to 140 characters.
+Pretty nifty: you get the error right in the tweet. `your-code-tweets` automatically trims the message to 140 characters.

 ## The Catch